 1. Pansies

 Pansies love a cool climate.
-Sorry Texans, these beauties might not make it in the Texas heat.
+Sorry Texans, these beauties might not make it all spring and summer in the Texas heat.
 These flowers are known for their uncanny resemblance to smiley faces.

 If you've always wanted a rock garden, start with pansies.